pastagang/pastagang/blog/manifesto/readme.md

 <br>

-These manifestos are prescriptive.
+These manifestos tend to be prescriptive.
 They require you to obey if you want to be part of the gang:

 Breton excluded surrealists who did not join in with his idea of collective action.